msloth/lgtv.js/README.md

 ## Installation

-`npm install lgtv`
+`npm install lgtv` and set up the TV per below.

-## Usage
+## Prerequisites

-Prerequisites: First, the device (eg your computer) must be on the same network as the TV.
+First, the device (eg your computer) must be on the same network as the TV.
 Second, you should enable the TV to broadcast itself as `lgsmarttv.lan` in the local network.
 This setting is under `Network/LG Connect Apps`.
 This is necessary in order for this module to find the TV on the network and allow apps to connect.
+You also need to be on the same network as the TV.

+## Quick start

+The first time you run it against the TV, you need to give the program access to the TV by answering `yes` to the prompt on the TV.
+From then on, the received client key is used so you don't have to perform this step again.

 Then, follow some of the examples to begin with, eg `examples/show-float.js` to show a float pop up on the screen: